Information about Coronavirus (COVID-19)Published Date: 01 Jul 2020

 Wider information for families is also available from the UK Governments:

-Separately, the Northern Ireland Executive has set up a community helpline, available seven days a week:
+Separately, the Northern Ireland Executive has set up a free community helpline, available seven days a week:

 - Telephone: 0808 802 0020